En Vazhi Thani Vazhi (1988 film)

-En Vazhi Thani Vazhi is a 1988 Indian Tamil-language film directed by V. Azhagappan, starring Raghuvaran, supported by Geetha, Nishanthi and S. S. Chandran.
-The film became more popular after actor Rajinikanth used the punch line En Vazhi Thani Vazhi in his 1999 film Padayappa.
+En Vazhi Thani Vazhi is a 1988 Indian Tamil-language action film directed by V. Azhagappan, starring Raghuvaran, supported by Geetha, Nishanthi and S. S. Chandran.
+The film became more known after actor Rajinikanth used the punch line En Vazhi Thani Vazhi in his 1999 film Padayappa.
 It was released on 15 December 1988.

 Plot

-En Vazhi Thani Vazhi is the story of Advocate Raja who takes on a corrupt system.
+Raja is an advocate who takes on a corrupt system.